-On May 16, 2018, Sinovac Hong Kong filed a complaint against Sinobioway Medicine, Mr. Aihua Pan, and Shandong Sinobioway Biomedicine Co., Ltd. in the Fourth Intermediate People's Court of Beijing ("Beijing Fourth Court").
+On May 16, 2018, Sinovac Hong Kong filed a complaint against Sinobioway Medicine, Mr. Aihua Pan, and Shandong Sinobioway Biomedicine Co., Ltd. in the Beijing Fourth Court.
 The complaint sought to hold the defendants jointly and severally liable for the torts they committed during an attempt of the defendants to take physical control of our facility in Shangdi site in Beijing on April 17, 2018.
-Later, Sinova Hong Kong made an application to the court to add Sinovac Beijing as a third party to participate in the proceedings.
+Later, Sinovac Hong Kong made an application to the court to add Sinovac Beijing as a third party to participate in the proceedings.
 The court has granted an order, permitting Sinovac Beijing to participate in the proceedings as a third party.
 At the hearing held on July 2, 2019, Sinovac Hong Kong, the defendants and Sinovac Beijing cross-examined the evidences submitted by each party.
-Based on the result of the cross-examination, the court declared that an independent evaluation firm shall be engaged by both the defendants on April 17, 2019.
-An independent evaluation firm has been selected by the court and the evaluation is being conducted.
-As of the date of this annual report, the evaluation report is yet to be issued.
-It is unclear whether the court will hold more hearings after the completion of the evaluation or the court will render a judgement based on the first hearing and the evaluation report.
+Based on the result of the cross-examination, the court declared that an independent evaluation firm shall be engaged by both the defendants and Sinovac Hong Kong to evaluate the losses and damages sustained by Sinovac Beijing as the result of the actions taken by the defendants on April 17, 2019.
+An independent evaluation firm was selected by the court and the evaluation was conducted accordingly.
+On September 17, 2020, the Fourth Intermediate People's Court of Beijing issued a judgment holding Sinobioway Medicine and Mr. Aihua Pan liable for torts and breaches of shareholders fiduciary duty under the PRC Company Law and liable for Sinovac Beijing's losses of RMB 15.4 million caused by their disruptive actions.
+Sinovac Beijing, Sinobioway Medicine and Mr. Aihua Pan filed notice to appeal to the Higher People's Court of Beijing Municipality.
+The Higher People's Court of Beijing Municipality held a hearing in September 2021.
+This case is pending the verdict or ruling of the Higher People's Court of Beijing Municipality.

 On September 13, 2018, Sinovac Beijing filed a complaint against Mr. Aihua Pan in the Haidian District Court of Beijing (the "Haidian Court").
 The complaint sought to request Mr. Pan return a business license of Sinovac Beijing which was reissued by the Haidian Branch of Beijing Administration for Industry and Commerce on May 10, 2018 based on the false reporting made by Mr. Pan and the seals of Sinovac Beijing which are forged by Mr. Pan.
 Sinovac Beijing filed a preservation application to the court.
 The court supported Sinovac Beijing's preservation application and prohibited Mr. Pan from using or authorizing others to use the above-mentioned license and seals during the case hearing.
 The court held a preliminary and brief hearing on November 18, 2019.
 At the hearing, the court has decided and declared to suspend the proceedings until the final verdict of the September 5 Board Resolution Case (as described below) is given by the Beijing Fourth Court.
+On November 30, 2021, Sinovac settled the litigation with Mr. Aihua Pan.
+With the settlement, Mr. Pan has returned the business license and the seals of Sinovac Beijing to Sinovac Beijing, and Sinovac Beijing has withdrawn its claims with the Haidian Court.